Skip to Content

-Linyanti Concession is part of a big ecosystem, and most large safari animals are resident or migrate through.
-The park lies on an elephant migration route, and in the Dry season, elephant numbers are phenomenal.
-Lion, cheetah and the endangered wild dog all occur in good numbers.
-The water-loving red lechwe is abundant, and less common antelope species include roan and sable antelope.
+The Linyanti Concession encompasses a number of different habitats, and most of the large safari animals are resident or migrate through here.
+The park lies on an elephant migration route, and in the dry months from May to October, elephant numbers are phenomenal.
+Buffalo, lion, leopard and the endangered wild dog all occur in good numbers, but they’re most easily seen in the dry months too.
+The water-loving red lechwe is abundant, while less common antelope species include roan and sable antelope.

 Abundant